MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-guideline-landing-zone.md

 ## Azure Policy based security

-There are no specific built-in Azure Policy definitions for Oracle on IaaS in Azure.
+There are no specific built-in Azure Policy definitions for Oracle on Azure VMs landing zone accelerator.
 However, Azure Policy offers comprehensive coverage for the fundamental resources that is used by any Oracle solution on Azure, including virtual machines, storage, and networking.
 See the available built-in Azure policies for those resources.
 Furthermore, you can always create custom policies to address your organization’s requirements to bridge the gap.
 Some examples of customized Oracle policies can be listed as no public IP assigned to Oracle VM, enforce storage encryption, NSG rules etc.

 ## Secure data using encryption